 1. Mobile Devices

 Mobile devices are a critical tool for worker productivity.
-A CIOInsight study indicates workers may gain as many as nine hours per week of additional productivity when given access to a smartphone, tablet, or another device.
 However, these devices can introduce a wide array of risks and vulnerabilities to the enterprise.

 Some of the most common mobile-related risks can include:

 - Communication interception

 - User risks (sharing devices)